ppy/osu-wiki/news/2024/2024-06-24-4-digit-world-cup-2024-concludes.md

 In most tournaments, the first-round matchups typically don't feature massive upsets or many close matches.
 However, in this year's 4WC, things heated up right from the start.
 There were numerous seed upsets left and right, especially on the first day of matches.
 The most exciting and surprising match certainly was Chile vs. Spain.

-The situation was clear: Chile, seeded fourth in qualifiers, were the clear favorites to win against Spain, who were seeded 29th.
+The situation was clear: Chile, seeded fourth in qualifiers, were the clear favourites to win against Spain, who were seeded 29th.
 But as the Round of 32 has shown so far, no match-up is impossible to win or lose, and this match was the prime example.

-Both teams' first picks turned out to be great choices leading to a 1-1 scoreline.
+Both teams' first picks turned out to be great choices leading to a 1–1 scoreline.
 Spain's second pick, however, didn't go as planned and Chile took away a breakpoint on NM2.
-They looked to consolidate the point with NM5, a low AR rhythm map, which on paper heavily favored the Chliean roster.
-Spain, despite having banned the other low AR map of the round, managed to put up a great team performance and took a breakpoint right back tying the match.
-After Spain won their next pick and went up ahead 2-3, a NM4 pick from Chile went down to the wire, and a great performance from M A N O L O sealed yet another breakpoint for Spain with a narrow 40,000 score gap, bringing them to match point.
+They looked to consolidate the point with NM5, a low-AR rhythm map, which on paper heavily favoured the Chilean roster.
+Spain, despite having banned the other low-AR map of the round, managed to put up a great team performance and took a breakpoint right back tying the match.

+After Spain won their next pick and went up ahead 2–3, a NM4 pick from Chile went down to the wire, and a great performance from M A N O L O sealed yet another breakpoint for Spain with a narrow 40,000 score gap, bringing them to match point.
 For Spain's last pick, they secured the win on DT1 with another relatively close lead of 150,000, knocking the 4th seed Chile down to the lower bracket and advancing to face 21st seed Taiwan in the Round of 16.
 Taiwan had also pulled an incredible upset in their match, defeating the 12th seed Japan.

 ### Semifinals: ::{ flag=KR }:: South Korea vs. ::{ flag=CN }:: China